AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-manage.md

 1. In Customer Journey Analytics, select **[!UICONTROL Data Management]** > **[!UICONTROL Consent reporting and filtering]**.

 1. Select the name of the configuration that you want to edit.

+   Or

+   Select the checkbox next to the configuration that you want to edit, then select **[!UICONTROL Edit]**.

 1. Make your changes, then select **[!UICONTROL Save]**.